Exigent07/blog-site/posts/nday-filestorage-m0leCon.md

 $stmt = $database->prepare("INSERT INTO files (owner, filename, size) VALUES (:owner, '$filename', :size)");
 ```

-Here, the application directly incorporates user-specified values into the SQL query, allowing us to inject malicious input as the filename.
+Here, the application directly incorporates user-specified values into the SQL query, allowing us to inject in filename.

 ### CRLF
 #### In the same file, there is a CRLF injection vulnerability: